draios/sysdig/userspace/sysdig/man/sysdig.md

   _numseconds_ seconds.
 Savefiles will have the name specified by -w which should include a time format as defined by strftime(3).
   If no time format is specified, a counter will be used.
+  If no data format is specified, this can be used with -W flag to create a ring buffer of events.

 **-h**, **--help**
   Print this page